You360 – What do you really want?

 We understand the stresses and challenges of business ownership and that to be successful many things have to work in harmony.
 That includes the other, non-business related parts of your life.

 There’s no point starting a business to improve your life if it unintentionally makes it worse or does not provide you with satisfaction.
+Knowing yourself is a good way to avoid making a mistake.

-Now a Should I Own A Business Podcast Warning: what you are about to hear may sound weird.
+Warning: what you are about to hear may sound weird.
 You may wonder what on earth are these two clowns talking about and what have those questions go to do with my business-they are personal questions.

 Let’s explain.
 Everyone else will tell you about writing your business plan, getting a CRM, doing social marketing, automating your email campaigns, and so on.
 They are all focusing on the “tools” and “how-to” part of business.

-You may recall that our “noble purpose” is to do our best to reduce business failures by tackling the hidden reasons for business failures.
+Our “noble purpose” is to do our best to reduce business failures by tackling the hidden reasons for business failures.
 That is why we are demystifying business ownership and discussing the reality of what you need to prepare for.
 In our view, being correctly prepared as a future business owner is more important than which CRM to pick.

 That’s why we are telling you what is not spoken about.
 Gurus, lead magnets, social media ads, and email campaigns all want you to buy and sign up to their promise of success.

-Take a 360 degree view of your life
+Take a 360 degree view of your life.

 We have identified 7 Life Aspects to help you get a 360 degree view of yourself.